Jairo Barrull Fernández

-Jairo Barrull Fernández (10 May 1983, Seville) artistically known as Jairo Barrull is a Spanish Gypsy flamenco dancer.
-He is son of Gypsy flamenco dancer Ramon Barrull, and great great nephew of the flamenco guitarist Diego del Gastor.
+Jairo Barrull Fernández (10 May 1983, Seville) artistically known as Jairo Barrull is a Spanish Romani flamenco dancer.
+He is son of flamenco dancer Ramon Barrull, and great great nephew of flamenco guitarist Diego del Gastor.

 Early life

 Jairo's artistic legacy comes from his family ‘Los Negros de Ronda-The Black Ones from Ronda’.
-Jairo started to dance under the direction of his father when he was 7 years old.
-At just 8 years of age Jairo made his first public appearance at ‘El Gazpacho Andaluz de Morón de la Frontera’.
-He danced as a solo artist for the first time in Germany when he was 13 years old with Concha Vargas and Curro Fernández performing in the show Almoraima.
-In 1997, Jairo participated in the homage to ‘El Cristo de los Gitanos’ in Los Palacios, Seville with the following artists: El Chocolate, Aurora Vargas, Enrique Soto Sordera, Pansequito and Jose de la Tomasa.
+He began dancing under the direction of his father when he was 7 years old.
+At 8 years of age, Jairo made his first public appearance at ‘El Gazpacho Andaluz de Morón de la Frontera’.
+When he was 13, he danced as a solo artist for the first time in Germany in the show Almoraima with Concha Vargas and Curro Fernández.
+In 1997, Jairo participated in the homage to ‘El Cristo de los Gitanos’ in Los Palacios, Seville with El Chocolate, Aurora Vargas, Enrique Soto Sordera, Pansequito and Jose de la Tomasa.
 Later that year he toured across Finland, Norway and Sweden as a solo artist performing ‘Flamenco Joven’.

-He performed with Concha Vargas, Antonio El Pipa and Juana Amaya at the Paul VI Auditorium, The Vatican, Rome, in the show Un Gitano de Ley, performed for the Pope John Paul II for the celebration of the beatification of Ceferino Giménez Malla El Pele’.
-Jairo returned to Germany in 1998 where he performed in Bremen alongside Juana Amaya and Arcángel.
+He performed with Concha Vargas, Antonio El Pipa and Juana Amaya at The Vatican's Paul VI Auditorium in the show Un Gitano de Ley, performed for Pope John Paul II in celebration of the beatification of Ceferino Giménez Malla El Pele.
+Jairo returned to Germany in 1998, where he performed in Bremen alongside Juana Amaya and Arcángel.

 Artistic career

-The following year Jairo performed as a solo artist in the Vredenburg Theatre, Utrecht (the Netherlands), in the flamenco performance ‘Una Noche de Flamenco Puro’ alongside Angelita Vargas, El Chocolate, Niño de Pura and El Boquerón.
+In 1999, Jairo performed as a solo artist in the Vredenburg Theatre, Utrecht (the Netherlands), in the flamenco performance ‘Una Noche de Flamenco Puro’ alongside Angelita Vargas, El Chocolate, Niño de Pura and El Boquerón.
 Jairo also danced in the Festival Flamenco of Düsseldorf, Germany, and toured Sweden for the second time performing ‘Gypsy Kids’ in the ‘Dansens Hus’, Stockholm.

 Later that same year Jairo participated as a lead dancer in Abolengo, which premiered on Broadway, New York.
 Jairo's tour with Abolengo led to him being featured in the documentary ‘Around Flamenco’, produced by Canal Sur Television.
 In 2000 he was contracted by Teruo Kabaya for a month tour of Tokyo, performing ‘Flamenca y Flamenco’.
 In 2001 Jairo embarked on an extensive tour across North America and Argentina performing the show ‘Al-Andalus’ that premiered in the Avenida Theatre with the following artists: Farruquito, Torombo y Jose Maya.
 The great success of Al-Andalus lead to the show ‘Incognito’ by juggler Francis Brunn in Frankfurt, which premiered in the Alte Oper of Frankfurt, where Jairo danced as one of the main flamenco dancers alongside Farruco, Torombo y José Maya.